11 Thanksgiving Traditions to Warm Up Your Holiday will give you ideas on how you can celebrate the blessings in your life.

 Thanksgiving means family, so making family memory quilts to keep you warm while watching fall-themed movies with some caramel popcorn.

 Memory quilts are created with old clothing of your loved ones and made into a patchwork design.
+Even if family members have passed on, you can use a clothing item of theirs to keep the memory of them close to your heart.

 Thanksgiving is the perfect time to dust off Grandma’s old recipes and teach the younger generation how to make the dishes.

-6) Annual flag-football game.
+6) Annual Thanksgiving flag-football game.

 Football and Thanksgiving go together like mashed potatoes and gravy.
 Get the whole family involved and let everyone play.